-3. While still holding the AE lock down, recompose your picture as desired and press the operating button all the way down to release the shutter.
+3. While still holding the AE lock down, recompose your picture as desired and press the shutter-release button all the way down to release the shutter.

 - The AE lock cannot be used in manual mode or with the self-timer. - If you wish to change the aperture, do so before pressing the AE lock. - For precise exposure control when using the AE lock with a variable-effective-aperture zoom lens (such as Minolta 35-105mm f/3.5-4.5 MD Zoom), slightly adjust the aperture after engaging the AE lock to compensate for the change when zooming (or do not zoom after engaging the lock).
-For exact compensation value, please refer to the zoom lens' owner's manual. - When using an R60 (red) filter, adjust exposure +1 stop.
+For exact compensation value, please refer to the zoom lens' instruction manual. - When using filters, some exposure adjustment may be necessary.